by Shaun Arendse, 2015

 Racism in South Africa

 Nowhere in the world did the issues of race, class and nation become as intertwined as they did in South Africa with the creation of the racist apartheid segregation system from 1948.
 But nevertheless, the class relations remained the key to explaining race relations.
-In 1982, in South Africa’s Impending Socialist Revolution, written by the Marxist Workers Tendency, the forerunners of the Workers and Socialist Party, we described the class foundations of white-minority rule and apartheid in the following way:
+In 1982, in South Africa’s Impending Socialist Revolution, written by the Marxist Workers Tendency, the forerunners of the Marxist Workers Party, we described the class foundations of white-minority rule and apartheid in the following way:

 The Union of South Africa, which [the SA bourgeois] inherited in 1910, was a state largely fashioned by British imperialism, and resting on imperialist support.
 Despite all the beatings of the drums of ‘national independence’ by sections of the SA bourgeoisie, their state remains today dependent in critical respects on reinforcement by world capitalism.